 - A $3,200 stipend and a free Metrolink transit pass (for non-WashU students).

-- Applicants must have completed at least two semesters of undergraduate work by the start of the program, June 3.
+- Applicants must have completed at least two semesters of undergraduate work by the start of the summer program.

-- This program is only open to students who are working on an undergraduate degree at the time of our summer program; we are not accepting May 2019 graduates.
-Graduate, professional, or medical students are also not eligible.
+- The program is open to students who are working on an undergraduate degree at the time of the summer program; Current year May graduates, graduate students and professional or medical students are not eligible.

-- Note: If you are a graduate, professional, or medical student and are interested in a research opportunity focused on aging, contact us at CenterforAging@wustl.edu to discuss other potential program opportunities.
+- Note: If you are a graduate, professional, or medical student and are interested in a research opportunity focused on aging, please contact CenterforAging@wustl.edu.

-- Students attending universities and colleges in the St. Louis Metropolitan Region will receive priority, however, students from other institutions may also apply.
+- Students attending universities and colleges in the St. Louis metropolitan region will receive priority consideration however, students from other institutions may also apply during the application period.

 - The St. Louis Metro Region is made up of counties in Missouri (Franklin, Jefferson, Lincoln, St. Charles, St. Louis, City of St. Louis, Warren, and Washington) and Illinois (Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe, and St. Clair).

-- Our research program is open to U.S. citizens and permanent residents only.
+- Our annual research program is open annually to U.S. citizens and permanent residents only.
 Due to grant restrictions, we are unable to fund students who are not citizens or permanent residents.

-- Note: If you are an international student seeking a research opportunity focused on aging, contact us at CenterforAging@wustl.edu to discuss other potential program opportunities.
+- Note: If you are an international student seeking a research opportunity focused on aging, please contact CenterforAging@wustl.edu.

-- Students with backgrounds and experiences traditionally underrepresented among researchers are strongly encouraged to apply.
+- Students who have backgrounds and experiences traditionally underrepresented among researchers are also encouraged to apply during the application period.

 - This includes students who identify as Black or African American, Hispanic or Latino, American Indian, Alaska Native, Hawaiian Native, first-generation college, women, military veterans, living with a disability, and/or have experienced substantial economic obstacles.

 - Previous research experience is not required.
-We are looking for students who are interested in exploring opportunities in research and aging fields.
+We also seek student participants who are interested in exploring opportunities in research and aging fields.

-- Students are expected to participate in the program full-time, Monday through Friday.
+- Students participate in the program full-time, Monday through Friday.

 - Personal Statement (max length 2 pages)

-- Submit one original essay describing the following: What specific influences have made you interested in this summer research experience?
+- One original essay describing the following is required: What specific influences have made you interested in this summer research experience?
 What do you hope to gain from this experience?
 If you have done research in the past (not required for this program,) briefly describe the project you worked on and how the experience is driving your current interests.

-- At least one supportive recommendation letter.
-References must be an instructor, professor, academic advisor, or other faculty or staff member affiliated with your current college with whom you have worked.
+- At least one supportive recommendation letter is required.
+References should be an instructor, professor, academic advisor, or other faculty or staff member affiliated from the applicant’s current college with whom the applicant has worked.

-- Letters should be submitted by the reference to CenterforAging@wustl.edu.
-Applicants are responsible for ensuring the reference letter is submitted on time by the reference to: CenterforAging@wustl.edu.
+- Applicants are responsible for ensuring the reference letter is submitted on time by the reference to: CenterforAging@wustl.edu.

 For more information, contact our team at: